sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-media-queries/exercises/README.md

 * What's a breakpoint?
 * What's the problem with using common device widths for breakpoints?

+## Activities

-* What's wrong with this code?
+What's wrong with this code?

 ```css
 p {